spitfire05/svn-smf-hook/README.md

 NOTE: Even though this script features Trac integration, it does not work as Trac's post-commit hook.
 To have your tickets in Trac updated on commit, use the Trac svn hook together with this script.
 Read: http://trac.edgewall.org/wiki/TracRepositoryAdmin#Subversion

-Before you deploy this as hook, make sure to properly configure it.
-Configuration is at the top of the file.
+Before you deploy this as hook, make sure to properly configure it in *svn-smf.conf* file.

 The post produced by this hook will look roughly like this: